Appleton Transit Center: Facilities

 It has climate-controlled waiting rooms, public washrooms, a payphone with free direct line telephones to Valley Transit, and vending machines.
 The north side of the building is the location of the Greyhound Lines office.
 Additional benches are outside, where there are designated bus boarding bays in a traffic-free transfer area.
 The entire grounds are non-smoking.

 Service

 The Appleton Transit Center is the center of the Valley Transit system, as most bus routes terminate there.
 The northwest corner of the property was formerly the boarding place for Greyhound buses, travelling between Green Bay, Wisconsin, and Milwaukee, Wisconsin.
 This service was withdrawn in 2018.
 The center also sees service from Lamers Bus Lines.
 Through ticketing is available from Amtrak; the Amtrak station code for the center is APP.

-2019 shooting incident

-On May 15, 2019, the Appleton Police and Fire Departments and Gold Cross Ambulance were called to the Transit Center shortly after 5:30 pm for a medical call.
-After initial treatment, the patient, identified as 47-year-old Ruben Houston, showed a handgun to the response team and began walking towards the Appleton Public Library before firing rounds from the gun, killing firefighter Mitchell F. Lundgaard and injuring a police officer and a bystander.